1 Wall Street: Annex

 The southern annex, completed in 1965, is also mostly made of limestone.
 On the New Street side, there are setbacks above the 5th and 10th floors; the building then rises as a slender slab with setbacks on the 29th, 34th, and 35th floors.
 Along Broadway, the facade of the annex was originally recessed behind that of the original building by two bays.

-In 2018, an entrance to the retail space was constructed in front of the annex; the entrance is clad with glass.
+In 2018, a glass-clad entrance to the retail space was constructed in front of the annex.
 The entrance structure ranges between one and seven stories high.
 The facade of the 2018 addition projects forward to the facade of the original structure.
-Five stories were also built atop the initial portion of the annex.
+Eight stories were also built atop the initial portion of the annex.
 In total, according to zoning documents, the annex measures 180 ft on Broadway and 132.5 ft on Exchange Place.

 Features

-The building contains 10 elevators as of 2019, compared with 43 elevators and 14 escalators prior to the residential conversion.
-When built, 1 Wall Street contained 29 elevators, some of which were near the building's exterior walls.
-Irving Trust had six private elevators, accessed from Wall Street.
-The rest of the building contained three groups of elevators, serving the lower, intermediate, or upper floors; these elevators could be reached from Broadway, New Street, or the subway.
+The building contains 10 elevators as of 2019, compared with 43 elevators and 14 escalators prior to the building's residential conversion.
+When built, 1 Wall Street had 29 elevators, some of which were near the building's exterior walls.
+Irving Trust had six private elevators accessed from Wall Street.
+There were three groups of elevators in the rest of the building, serving the lower, intermediate, or upper floors; these elevators could be reached from Broadway, New Street, or the subway.
 Because the New Street side of the building was lower than the Broadway side, engineers configured the original elevator shafts so that double-deck elevators could be installed if necessary, but these double-deck elevators were never built.
 At its completion, 1 Wall Street was the first office structure in Lower Manhattan to use alternating current for electric power.
-It contained a network of pneumatic tubes for sending documents between floors.
+It included a network of pneumatic tubes for sending documents between floors.
+When 1 Wall Street was converted to residential use, all of the elevators were moved to the center of the building.